How to Grill Corn the Simple Way

 If you are cooking with charcoal or wood, you can grill the corn over the fire you are already using, but corn is pretty much just as good grilled over a gas fire as it is a live fire.
 Prepare the grill any way you like, and grill the corn either on the standard rod surface or the upgraded vegetable or meat grilling surface.

-The ample warming racks of the latest Kalamazoo grills are perfect for roasting corn.
-This is where a little flavor from a wood fire can enhance the corn.
+The ample warming racks that the latest Kalamazoo grills are outfitted with are perfect for roasting corn.
+This is where a little flavor from a wood fire can really enhance the flavor of the corn.
 With a hot fire below or to one side, place the shucked and prepped corn on the warming rack, close the hood and let it roast until the corn becomes substantially more golden.
 Then transfer it to the direct grilling zone and quickly mark it over the hot fire.
 Use care not to overcook the corn.